RayeesMir/roomsquickly/README.md

    Didn't use Redis but can be used for Caching.
  ### EndPoints
   ### Rooms
-       * /api/v1/rooms:
+      * /api/v1/rooms
       *   /api/v1/startAuction/:id
       *   /api/v1/auction/all
   ### Bids
       *   /api/v1/bids/auction
       *   /api/v1/bids/room/:roomId
       *   /api/v1/bids/:bidId
+For All Of these Endpoint documnetation inside apidocs folder in app.
 ### Who do I talk to? ###

 * mail me on mirrayees859@gmail.com
 * feel free to raise issue